zapier/zapier-platform/packages/cli/README-source.md

 ### Basic

-Useful if your app requires two pieces of information to authentication: `username` and `password` which only the end user can provide.
+Useful if your app requires two pieces of information to authenticate: `username` and `password`, which only the end user can provide.
 By default, Zapier will do the standard Basic authentication base64 header encoding for you (via an automatically registered middleware).

 > Example App: Check out https://github.com/zapier/zapier-platform/tree/master/example-apps/basic-auth for a working example app for basic auth.

-> Note: If you do the common API Key pattern like `Authorization: Basic APIKEYHERE:x` you should look at the "Custom" authentication method instead.
+If your app uses Basic auth with an encoded API key rather than a username and password, like `Authorization: Basic APIKEYHERE:x`, consider the [Custom](#custom) authentication method instead.

 ```js
 [insert-file:./snippets/basic-auth.js]